 Yes, it’s true that chili garlic sauce can be spicy.
 However, we’re only using 2 teaspoons to add flavor.
 I’ve tested this with people who don’t like spicy food and it passed the test!
 However, you can leave the chili sauce out if you’re really opposed to it.

-Next, pour the sauce over the the tofu stir fry rice.
+Next, pour the sauce over the the rice and vegetables.
 Stir the rice to make sure it’s all coated with the sauce.

-Add-ins for this vegetable fried rice recipe: steamed broccoli, steamed cauliflower, water chestnuts, chopped peanuts, and more!
+Add-ins for this vegetable fried rice recipe include: steamed broccoli, steamed cauliflower, water chestnuts, chopped peanuts, and more!

 Is fried rice good for you?

 The standard fried rice recipe calls for white rice that’s fried in oil.
 To make fried rice healthier, use long grain brown rice, and reduce the oil.
 Be sure to add lots of healthy veggies, like onions, carrots, green beans, and more!

 What kind of rice is used for fried rice?